Pylons/pyramid_cookbook/getting_started/07-viewclasses/index.rst

 7: View Classes
 ===============

-Free-standing functions are the regular way to do views.
+Free-standing functions are the simple way to do views.
 Many times, though, you have several views that are closely related.
 For example, a wiki might have many different ways to look at it (home page, add, view, edit, delete, table of contents, etc.)